arangodb/docs/3.6/drivers/java-reference-database-queries.md

 ---
 layout: default
-description: This function implements theHTTP API for single roundtrip AQL queries
+description: This function implements the HTTP API for single roundtrip AQL queries
 ---
 # Queries

 This function implements the